andria-dev/react-spring-modal/README.md

 ## FAQ

+* Why won't my modal render when `isOpen` is set to `true`?

+  You most likely haven't placed a `<div id="modal-root"></div>` within your HTML file.
+Without this, the modal doesn't know where to render to.
+If that doesn't fix the issue, feel free to open a new issue on this repository.

 * Why am I getting `ReferenceError: globalThis is not defined`?

   You're using this library in an environment that does not support the `globalThis` keyword out-of-the-box.
 You will need to **use a polyfill for `globalThis`** to fix the error.
 I recommend that you use [@ungap/global-this](https://github.com/ungap/global-this)